-Encryption is not performed on inbound or internal email messages, although the email protection system can forward inbound email to an encryption gateway for decryption.
-The DLP policy must designate only outbound messages for encryption when advanced email encryption is used.
-See the Data Security Manager Help for details.
+Encryption is not performed on inbound or internal email messages, although the email security system can forward inbound email to an encryption gateway for decryption.
+The DLP policy must designate only outbound messages for encryption when Forcepoint Email Encryption is used.
+See Forcepoint DLP Administrator Help.